Are you considering launching a business in Illinois? Here's what you should know.

 - Looking for funding for your startup?
 These reviews and best picks for alternatives to small business loans can help.

-- Make sure you're managing your money properly with the right accounting software for your business.
+- Make sure you're managing your money in the most effective way with online accounting software.

 How do you start your own business in Illinois?